-OPEN LETTER: Alienated & Erased Protective Mother Shares Her Story with Kalie Cannon - The Hand
+OPEN LETTER: Alienated Protective Mother Shares Her Story with Kalie Cannon - The Handmaid's Tale

 "It takes a powerful person to cry out despite those who'd prefer the convenience of silence.
 It takes a fearless person to allow their sadness to come out from the tight box of cultural expectations to be expressed and processed.
 And it takes a world of strength for the same person to be true to their feelings, own their emotional territory --- to walk into the very chaos of its outright messiness --- and uncover the paragons of victory and joy that were held by them, for such an aching long time, so quietly within." - Susan Frybort